up42/docs/source/getting-started/first-job-run.rst

 (AOI)<AOI>` near Christchurch, New Zealand.
 Pléiades data has five bands, the first four are Blue, Green, Red and Near-Infrared (NIR), at 2m resolution.
-It also has a panchromatic band with 0.5m resolution that can be used to :ref:`pansharpen <pansharpen-block>` the other four bands to 0.5m resolution as well. and **classifies.
-The third and final block of the workflow calculates NDVI, a very commonly used vegetation index which is an indicator of biomass and vegetation health.
+It also has a panchromatic band with 0.5m resolution that can be used to :ref:`pansharpen <pansharpen-block>` the other four bands, bringing their resolution to 0.5m, as well.
+The third and final block of the workflow calculates the NDVI, a very commonly used vegetation index which is an indicator of biomass and vegetation health.